kaanartuc/Edison-Copter/README.md

 Quadcopter System and Mobile Application
 Smart phone application gets user input data and sends this data to Intel Edison in flight controller through Wi-Fi.
 This data is sent to motors with help of PWM driver.
 When there is instability on the quadcopter system, gyro sensor involves and measures this error.
 We correct this measurement with PID calculations and send the error differences to motors to stabilize the system.

+Code is written on Arduino IDE.
+Before this, you should configure Intel Edison Board.
+Make sure that your Intel Edison Board is configured auto execution of Arduino Code in the beginning.
+Here is how to do it: https://software.intel.com/en-us/blogs/2015/08/01/procedure-to-autostart-the-arduino-sketch-on-edison

 This was our Capstone Project in Bahcesehir University and it is done by Gozde Agalar, Kaan Artuc, Enis Yilmaz

 Working Principle of Edison-Copter